aFarkas/lazysizes/README.md

 ####JS API - events
 **lazysizes** provides two events to modify or extend the behavior of **lazysizes**.

 * ``lazybeforeunveil``: This event will be fired on each lazyload element right before of the "unveil" transformation.
-Can be used to extend the unveil functionality.
+This event can be used to extend the unveil functionality.
 In case the event is ``defaultPrevented`` the default transformation action will be prevented (see also the [ls.unveilhooks.js plugin](plugins/unveilhooks/ls.unveilhooks.js)):
 ```js
 //add simple support for background images:
 document.addEventListener('lazybeforeunveil', function(e){